wayneagl/playbook/protocols/drills/database-migration/README.md

 Every app requires a database.
 Data in database can sometimes be more important than the app itself.
 For example, a million dollar marketing campaign captured one million users in the app.

 ## Database of Choice
-Futureworkz uses PostgreSQL as the default database for every project unless client specified a different database.
+Agilelab uses PostgreSQL as the default database for every project unless client specified a different database.

 ## Rails Migration
 All database schema changes are done through rails migration and only through rails migration.
 This ensure that the database schema is tracked in git and duplicable to other developers or environments.